Practicing and Learning a Language Can Be Fun!

 While I haven’t tried it, there is now a newer version Words With Friends 2 where you can play with fictional characters like Shakespeare and Jane Austen.
 The new version has 50,000 new words in its dictionary.

-5. Learn English Grammar
+5. English Grammar App

 LearnEnglish Grammar (UK ed.) – British Council and LearnEnglish Grammar (US ed.) – British Council provides a way for all learners, from beginners to advanced, to learn and practice their grammar skills.
 While I haven’t used this app, I believe I can recommend it with confidence because it is from the British Council.
 Need I say more?
-I figured I better give a shout out to British English and grammar too while I’m at it :P.
+I figured I better give a shout out to British English and grammar too while I’m at it.

 Fortnite by Epic Games is a 100 player PvP game where the last one standing wins.
-I’m too busy creating awesome content for this website to start playing Fortnite, but I’ve watched my nephew play it and loved it.
+I’m too busy creating content for this website to start playing Fortnite, but I’ve watched my nephew play it and loved it.

 To increase your English vocabulary, be sure to change your language setting to English!